Lesson 4 in our series on Strip Planking

-The way a finish ages has everything to do with the way it is anchored to the wood.
+Sealing and priming a surface prior to applying the final finish affects how it ages, and how it ages has everything to do with the way the finish is anchored to the wood.
 Sealers and primers are often taken for granted; we simply read the can and follow directions.
 There are so many reasons for using a sealer and many methods for applying them.
 Let’s look at what we learned while sealing Sparks, the electric launch I built.

 The cracks were repaired before launching the second season but the splits opened up again before fall.
 I just couldn’t see myself chasing cracks in the deck every year on a boat that was intended to require minimal maintenance.
 The only answer was to strip the varnish and epoxy, sand down to bare wood, go back to plan A (three coats of 105/207) and get it right.